CMSgov/qpp-measures-data/CONTRIBUTING.md

 ### Creating and updating MVP (MIPS Value Pathway) data

-Each performance year, we will receive a file named `mvp.json` which contains the data for MVPs for that year.
+Each performance year, we will receive a file named `mvp.csv` which contains the data for MVPs for that year.
 Place this file in the `mvp/$YEAR` directory for the performance year.
 First run `nvm use` to make sure you are using the correct versions of npm and Nodejs.
-Then run `npm run update:mvp` which will create the `mvp-enriched.json` file populated with complete measure data.
-If we receive an updated `mvp.json`, replace the file in the `mvp/$YEAR` directory and simply run `npm run update:mvp` again, which will replace the `mvp-enriched.json` file.
+Then run `npm run update:mvp $YEAR` which will create the `mvp-enriched.json` file populated with complete measure data.
+If we receive an updated `mvp.csv`, replace the file in the `mvp/$YEAR` directory and simply run `npm run update:mvp` again, which will replace the `mvp-enriched.json` file.

 ## Testing